 Family Relationship Advice Line (the Advice Line) – 1800 050 321

-- information about services to help maintain healthy relationships;
+- information about services to help maintain safe and positive relationships

-- simple legal advice and information for separating families with children, and
+- simple legal advice and information for separating families with children

 - referral to a range of other services to help with family relationship and separation issues.

-Children’s Contact Services enable children of separated parents to have safe contact with the parent who they do not live with in circumstances where parents are unable to manage their own contact arrangements.
+Children’s Contact Services enable children of separated parents to have safe contact with the family they do not live with in circumstances where parties are unable to manage their own contact arrangements.

-Children’s Contact Services provide a safe, neutral venue for the transfer of children between separated parents.
+Children’s Contact Services provide a safe, neutral venue for the transfer of children between parties.
 Where there is a perceived or actual risk to the child, they provide supervised contact between a child and their parent or other family member.
-Parents may be ordered by a court to attend Children’s Contact Services to facilitate changeover or have supervised visits with their children.
+Parties may be ordered by a court to attend Children’s Contact Services to facilitate changeover or have supervised visits with their children.

 This program aims to support the wellbeing of children under the age of 18 from separated or separating families who are experiencing issues with difficult family relationships.

-This service help separated or divorced families who are in high conflict to work out parenting arrangements in a way that encourages consideration of what is in a child’s best interests in establishing or maintaining relationships, while at the same time ensuring the safety of all parties.
-It helps parents manage their conflict, understand the effect their conflict is having on their children and to develop strategies to deal more constructively with each other and develop and manage parenting arrangements.
+This service helps separated or divorced families who are in high conflict to manage their conflict, understand the effect their conflict is having on their children and to develop strategies to deal more constructively with each other and develop and manage parenting arrangements.

 Family and Relationship Services (FaRS)

-Family and Relationship Services aim to strengthen family relationships, prevent breakdown and ensure the wellbeing and safety of children through broad-based counselling and education.
+Family and Relationship Services aim to strengthen family relationships, and ensure the wellbeing and safety of adults and children through broad-based counselling and education.
 These early intervention and prevention services aim to support families when going through critical family transition points including formation, extension, and separation.

 Services include information and referral, support, education and skills training, counselling, dispute resolution, outreach, community capacity building and development.